 There are subjectives, and then there are these.
 While you may believe a work fits here, and you might be right, people tend to have rather vocal, differing opinions about this subject.
 Please keep these off of the work's page.

 When Cirque du Soleil debuted KA in 2005, the aftermath of the Battlefield scene had the Emperor trying to comfort his wicked son, who has been blinded by his explosives and is crying in pain.
-Audiences laughed at the crying in what was supposed to be a sad scene, so this was dialed back.
+The wailing went on at length originally, but was subsequently dialed back — probably because it easily came off as this.

 Saltimbanco's climatic bungee act would be gorgeous if the singer didn't just... sit there and sing while watching the act.

 Zarkana's baby funeral scene.
 "Welcome to my funeral, please don't scream..."
-Audiences find it hard to take seriously and have reportedly mocked it walking out of the show — when the whole show got a Lighter and Softer retool in 2014, this transitional segment was altered and became a Creepy Good parade, dropping the offending lines and narminess.
+Audiences found it hard to take seriously and reportedly mocked it walking out of the show — when the whole show got a Lighter and Softer retool in 2014, this transitional segment was altered and became a Creepy Good parade, dropping the offending lines and narminess.